How content humanizes your company—and why that matters

 That means equipping your employees with the skills needed to be effective marketers.
 Create a playbook or a set of guiding principles so that your team knows how, when, and where to engage with customers.
 Taking advantage of employee advocacy is a great strategy, but you’ve got to make sure everyone is on the same page.

 Having your team promote your company’s content and thought leadership on their social channels can also help you build awareness of your brand.
-According to LinkedIn, 78% of social sellers outperform peers who don’t market on social media, and they also benefit from 45% more sales opportunities.
+According to LinkedIn, 78 percent of social sellers outperform peers who don’t market on social media, and they also benefit from 45 percent more sales opportunities.

 You don’t need huge ad spends if you know how to make the most of owned and earned media.
 All you need is the content you create and the conversations that it starts as it’s liked and shared.
 Create playbooks or guides for your team so they understand how to share content effectively, build up their own following, and evangelize your brand.
 After all, people don’t follow companies on Linkedin, they follow the people who work at those companies.